Women's Resource Agency Programs

 - Monthly Workshops: topics include: Job Readiness, Professionalism, & Money Management

-- Computer Lab - Fill out applications, on-line job searches, or access your email for job search free of charge with one hour time limit
+- Computer Lab - Fill out applications, on-line job searches, or access your email for job search free of charge

 - Computer 1 on 1 - Increase your computer skills in individual setting

 - Social Media

 - Read our books related to personal or professional development

 We help clients develop an individualized plan for succeeding in the workplace and throughout their lifetime.
 We also provide referrals to other community resources for other assistance.
 Meet with a staff person to develop goals, gain support, get employment guidance and discover other resources in the community.